Army Section

 Activities and training

-On average cadets serve around four years in the CCF and training is steadily progressive allowing them to progress from Basic qualifications, through Advanced and on to the Leadership levels of achievement.
+On average cadets serve around four years in the CCF and training is steadily progressive allowing them to progress from Basic to Master Cadet.
+And in turn promote through the Army Cadet Rank Structure from Cadet to Regimental Sergeant Major.